stanlemon/lectionary-js/README.md

 # Lectionary Calculator & Calendar

-This is a library for calculating weeks of the Western Christian church calendar.
-This Christian calendar is often referred to as the liturgical year and each Sunday in it has an associated set readings called pericopes.
-These pericopes and prayers that go with them are often called propers and together make up the lectionary.
+This is a library for calculating the weeks of the Western Christian church calendar.
+This Christian calendar is also called the liturgical year.
+Each Sunday has a set of appointed readings called pericopes.
+The lectionary has pericopes as well as prayers, which together are the propers.

-This library is a derivative of [sanctus.org](https://sanctus.org) a website that I started back in 2004 with some of my college classmates while studying _Theology & Biblical Languages_.
-The Lutheran Church was having a liturgical renaissance at that moment as one of the major Lutheran church bodies in North America was creating a new hymnal.
-Part of that renaissance involved revisiting what some call the _historical lectionary_, a set of Epistle and Gospel lessons that have been used throughout antiquity.
-That hymnal, the _Lutheran Service Book_ (hereafter LSB), gave new life to the historical readings in the form of its one year lectionary.
-It also introduced a brand new daily lectionary.
-Prior to the publishing of the LSB all we had were a set of Microsoft Word docs prepared by those compiling the hymnal.
-As such [sanctus.org](https://sanctus.org) started as a simple way to facilitate our dorm devotions.
+This library comes from [sanctus.org](https://sanctus.org).
+I built the first [sanctus.org](https://sanctus.org) with friends while at college.
+It was first built to help my friends and I organize our dorm devotions.
+When the Lutheran Church Missouri Synod began work on a new hymnal we added it to the site.
+The hymnal committee put a Microsoft Word doc with the propers online for review.
+It included a revision of the one year lectionary and a new daily lectionary.

-Many years after graduating from college I am still amazed and grateful at the traffic that [sanctus.org](https://sanctus.org) receives.
-I have open sourced the calculator used by the website previously written in PHP, but never any data, calendar building or rendering code.
-This repository aims to open source as much of the website as I can, both to share knowledge and to enable others to do with the codebase as they please.
+I am amazed that so many years later people still use [sanctus.org](https://sanctus.org).
+I open sourced the calculator used by the website in PHP before.
+This JavaScript library includes a similar calculator as well as calendar building tooling.
+It also includes structured data of the various propers.
+I hope that by open sourcing this library it will enable other to build new tools and applications.

 _All of the code in this repository is available free under the [MIT](LICENSE) license.
-Data belongs to the church at large over the ages and the many faithful who have curated it throughout antiquity._
+Lectionary data belongs to the church at large throughout time._

 ## Getting Started

-There are two pieces to this library, first is the calculator and second is a [React](http://reactjs.org) app that serves as the latest generation of [sanctus.org](https://sanctus.org).
+This repository includes the calculator library and a [React](http://reactjs.org) web app.
+The web app serves up a version of [sanctus.org](https://sanctus.org).

 You can see the app in action at:

 Install dependencies: